avisi-cloud/terraform-provider-acloud/docs/resources/nodepool.md

 - `environment` (String) Slug of the Environment.
 Can only be set on creation.
 - `name` (String) Name of the Node Pool
 - `node_size` (String) Type of machines in the Node Pool
-- `organisation` (String) Slug of the Organisation.
-Can only be set on creation.

 ### Optional